 Renters typically pay less per month, and the savings can be; invested.
-To secure a lease, a renter must pay first month’s rent; security deposit and usually is required to have renters insurance.
+To sign a lease renter must pay; first month’s rent, security deposit and usually are required to have renters insurance.
 There is also the potential for rental increases annually, which is generally about 3%.

 In New York, there will always be a demand for real estate, making your new home a strong investment piece for you as well.

-Rent payments are just a monthly expense that does nothing to build your personal wealth.
+Rent payments are just a monthly expense that does nothing to build your wealth.

 But be careful before jumping into homeownership.
 First, if there is any real chance of defaulting on your debt like your job is unstable, then you should keep in mind that doing so can ruin you financially for many years.
 A good rule of thumb is don’t have your debt to income ratio surpass 25%.

 But if you can afford it, and you know you will be in the city for a while, homeownership is the way to go.